 After you pose a question, your child may need time to figure out how they'll approach it.
 Give your son or daughter time to try solutions on your whiteboard.
 They can make mistakes, erase them and try again.
 Set a time limit on this solving period.
 When the time's up, your child can present his or her answer.

 As much as possible, incorporate hands-on learning into your lesson.
 Aside from having your child write on the board, this could also include conducting an experiment, having him or her work on a project or asking your student to perform something.
 Moving, using their hands, drawing, etc., all help children get excited about learning.

 Connect class to life

 Students are more engaged and likely to participate in class when they feel the information matters.
 Show your child how the concept connects to real life to demonstrate the value of the knowledge.
 For instance, you might write a math word problem that uses your child's favorite TV show character.
 Or, go on a field trip to a science museum to see how math and science concepts work in the real world.

-From using a whiteboard to conducting an experiment, you can make your home lesson more interactive and fun.
+From using a whiteboard to conducting an experiment, you can learn how to teach kids at home with more fun and interaction.